Nuclear masses and the equation of state of nuclear matter: Conclusions

 This paper studies how nuclear masses are affected by the equation of state of nuclear matter.
 We adopt a macroscopic nuclear model, named the OI model, with reasonable many-body energy and isoscalar gradient energy.
 We use 304 update interactions, covering wide ranges of the incompressibility $K_0$ and the density-slope $L$.
 For fixed $K_0$ and $L$, the OI model has the same number of independent interaction parameters as the ILD model.
 Moreover, all the OI interactions almost equally fit empirical mass, neutron excess, and radius data of stable nuclei, nearly insensitively of $K_0$ and $L$.

 This insensitivity is consistent with the ILD picture and leads to the correlations among interaction and saturation parameters.
-We found that symmetric nuclear matter's interaction and saturation parameters correlate mainly with $K_0$, and those of neutron matter mainly with $L$.
+We found that the interaction and saturation parameters of symmetric nuclear matter correlate mainly with $K_0$, and those of neutron matter mainly with $L$.

 We assume that the surface energy of the OI model is twice as large as the gradient energy using the size equilibrium conditions of the ILD and OI models.
 Then, the two models' volume, surface, symmetry, and Coulomb energies agree very well for the most stable isobars with $A \ge 40$.